enukeWebDev/scheduler/README.md

 The client application communicates with an API server over HTTP, using the JSON format.
 Jest tests are used through the development of the project.

-Technical Specifications:
+Stack:

-React
+- React
+- Javascript
-Webpack, Babel
+- Babel
-Axios, WebSockets
-Axios
+- Axios
+- Storybook
-Storybook, Webpack Dev Server, Jest, Testing Library, Cypress
+- Webpack Dev Server
+- Jest Testing Library
+- Cypress

+Dependencies:

+- axios
+- classnames
+- cypress
+- react
+- react-dom
+- react-scripts

 The Scheduler client application created using Create React App.
 Express is the basis for the Scheduler API server application.